 Groom your cat frequently

-Grooming your cat frequently can help to keep their coat clean, shiny, and free of any dirt and dead hair.
+Grooming your cat frequently can help to keep their coat clean, shiny, and free of any dirt , dead hair and groom can help your cat to get rid of fleas.
 Cats are known for their grooming routine but they can miss certain areas of their body, especially those that are hard to reach.
 Grooming your cat can help to remove any dirt and dead hair that they might have missed during their self-grooming routine, this will also help to reduce any strong odors from their coat.

 You should use the appropriate grooming tools when grooming your cat.
 A metal comb or a slicker brush can be used to remove tangles and mats from long-haired cats, while a rubber brush or a mitt can be used for short-haired cats.
 For cats that have sensitive skin, it’s important to use a grooming tool that is gentle and won’t irritate their skin.
 Grooming also includes trimming your cat’s nails, cleaning their ears and brushing their teeth.
 All of these steps will not only help your cat look and feel better, but also help prevent any potential health problems that can arise from neglecting their grooming.